sgorgun/stack-task-python/README.md

-# Stack (python)
+# Stack

+## Purpose

-Set of programming assignments that are designed to test knowledge of stack data structure.
+The coding exercises are designed to test knowledge of the following concepts:

+* The default Stack interface
+* Adjusting Stack data structure to support more complex operations
-### Default interface for Stack data structure
+* Usage of Stack data structure in practice

+## Overview

+The coding exercises cover the following practical problems:
+* Implementing the default Stack interface
+* Validation of a given parentheses expression
+* Adjusting Stack to support `get_minimum` operation
+* Reverse Polish notation (RPN) parsing

+## Coding exercises

+### Exercise 1: Implement the default Stack interface

 The following snippet contains the default interface that could be used for implementation of Stack data structure.
 Of course the interface could be expanded with additional methods if needed.